-'''

-syslog: #This is a output-module to direct log-output to

-several directions.

-enabled: no

-facility: local5

-level: Info

-possible levels are:

-Info and Debug.

-'''
+''' syslog: #This is a output-module to direct log-output to several directions. enabled: no #The use of this output-module is not enabled. facility: local5 #In this option you can set a syslog facility. level: Info #In this option you can set the level of output.
+The possible levels are: #Emergency, Alert, Critical, Error, Warning, Notice, '''